course-details-portlet

 The student

-• is capable of discussing and using the basic CREE proficiencies
+• is capable of discussing and applying curricula as a basis for teaching.

 Learning methods and activities

 Teaching methods will include weekly in-class lessons, working with tasks both individually and in groups, discussions, and student presentations.
-Discussions and other academic interactions, such as responding to fellow students work, are important ways for working and learning in the course, and all students are expected to participate in these activities.
+Discussions and other academic interactions, such as responding to fellow students' work, are important ways for working and learning in the course, and all students are expected to participate in these activities.
 Excursions are part of mandatory activities which may take place outside regular lessons.
-Deadlines for mandatory assignments are announced at the beginning of the course.
-Both written and oral assignments and other activities in the course are based on the learning outcomes of the course.

 Compulsory assignments